orrsella/sbt-sound/README.md

 ### Troubleshooting

-If you added the plugin globally but still don't have the `gen-sublime` command available, try:
+If you added the plugin globally but still don't have it available, try:

 ```
 $ sbt